zacshi/GettingCleaningData/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+## Variables that were estimated from these signals are:

 mean(): Mean value
 std(): Standard deviation